patternfly/training-scenarios/react/react-customize/step3.md

 &lt;Card isHoverable&gt;
 </pre>

-2) <strong>Change the button in the `CardFooter` element into a blue action button.</strong>

-Change the variant to achieve different types of buttons.

-Inside the `CardFooter` component, replace the current variant on the button with the `primary` variant, and remove the `isLine` property.
+2) <strong>Make the card selectable.</strong>

+Further extend the `Card` component by adding a new property `isSelectable` to allow selection of individual cards.

-The code should look like the following:
+The opening tag for the Card component should now look like the following:

 <pre class="file" data-target="clipboard">
-&lt;CardFooter&gt;
-  &lt;Button variant="primary"&gt;Link to PatternFly&lt;/Button&gt;
-&lt;/CardFooter&gt;
+&lt;Card isHoverable isSelectable&gt;
 </pre>

 Once the preview reloads, the page should look like this when hovering over a card: